Clement-LVD/codexplor/README.md

 Assuming the user provide a list of files paths and/or url, `get_text_network_from_files()` will :

-- read the files and extract a first pattern (e.g., with the defaults parameters a regex will extract R functions names as soon as they are defined within a file).
+- read the files, trying to extract a first pattern (e.g., defaults parameters will extract R functions names as soon as they are defined within a file).
-- search for these pattern (functions names by default) in the contents of the files, in order to constitute a Citations Network - a directed type of network.
+- search for these patterns (functions names by default) in the contents of the files, in order to constitute a Citations Network (a directed type of document network).
-- return the edgelist, with some filters (hereabove, we exclude files with “test-” in the filepath, and the matches with less than 5 char’, e.g., `cli()` will not be matched since it’s a 3 letters function name).
+- return the edgelist of the network (hereabove, we exclude files with “test-” in the file path and the matches with less than 5 char’, e.g., `cli()` will not be matched since it’s a 3 letters function name).

 ⏩ **3.
 Get a directed `igraph` network object.**